LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

 The expansion of the series could be simplified to DCT-II in discreted meaning, then accelerated by FFT.

 Poission Results shows that combining Chebyshev polynomial and Fourier series as neural operator might cause some kind of improvements of the model's performance.
 However I don't think a linear example is persuasive for **no model does bad at these cases only if the code goes wrong**.

+This example aims to illustrate the model's capability for solving a 2D-heat conduction problem with a source term f.
+And the function structure of the neural network is defined as `u=N(f)` (using the source term function itself as the input parameter) instead of `u=N(x,y)` in order to solve the problems with different source terms.
+Therefore, if the source term changes, you don't have to re-train the model again, which is time-consuming.
+Moreover, due to the problem is set up within a certain space, the numerical differentiation could be directly used for computing the physical loss regardless of the existence of the spatial coordinates in the network's input.

 ![Good Enough, alpha_init=0 was set to 0 for the code](GroundTruth&ConvergenceCurves.png)